14 Jul Depression Treatment with a Psychologist

 - Find yourself calling in sick from school, work or uni?

-Often it starts by noticing the depressed mood is more than 1-2 days of the week, but rather feeling consistently down for a period of 2 weeks or even more.
+Often it starts by noticing the depressed mood is more than 1-2 days of the week, but rather feeling consistently down for 2 weeks or even more.
 When feeling down, you could notice it has caused significant trouble feeling connected with your friends, or perhaps family members, work colleagues or even school.

 It can be tricky to differentiate between a “bad patch” and depression, therefore we discuss some symptoms that are common with depression.
 This is by no means a way to self-diagnose but rather a way to identify where professional support with a Psychologist will be of assistance for you or a loved one.
 The Australian Psychological Society (APS) discusses some of the causes of depression in an article (click here).